steveh80/deye-hybrid-modbus2mqtt/README.md

 ## How to run this
-You can run this via docker:
+You can run this via docker as a service:

 ```
 docker run -d \